melonjs/melonJS/README.md

 Questions, need help ?
 -------------------------------------------------------------------------------
-If you need help, you can try the [melonJS developer forum](http://groups.google.com/group/melonjs) For any other questions, feel free to send us an [email](mailto:contact@melonjs.org).
+If you need help, you can try the [melonJS developer forum](http://groups.google.com/group/melonjs), or in #melonjs on irc.freenode.net.
+For any other questions, feel free to send us an [email](mailto:contact@melonjs.org).